Westerface/software-design-vu/docs/assignment2.md

 The JAR file is located in:\
 out/artifacts/software_design_vu_2020_jar/software-design-vu-2020.jar

 - the 30-seconds video showing the execution of your system (you can embed the video directly in your md file on GitHub).

-IMPORTANT: remember that your implementation must be consistent with your UML models.
-Also, your implementation must run without the need from any other external software or tool.
-Failing to meet this requirement means 0 points for the implementation part of your project.

-Maximum number of words for this section: 2000

-## References

-References, if needed.